 Canine distemper virus (CDV) is a highly contagious virus that affects both domestic and wild canids.
 In recent years, there have been reports of CDV affecting a variety of wildlife species in the northeastern United States.
 This raises concerns about the potential impact of the virus on wildlife populations and conservation efforts in the region.

 Distinct Clade of CDV in Northeastern Wildlife:

-In 2016-2017, two fishers, two gray foxes, and a striped skunk, found in Vermont and New Hampshire, were submitted by VT F&G and NH F&G and diagnosed with canine distemper virus (CDV) by pathologists at the NHVDL.
-NWDC participants, New Hampshire Veterinary Diagnostic Lab and Cornell University in collaborationwith biologists from Vermont Department of Fish and Wildlife and New Hampshire Fish and Game Department, and researchers Rebecca Wilkes and Eman Anis (University of Georgiadetermined that all isolates from these animals were part of a distinct clade of CDV that has been reported only in this study and in one single raccoon not associated with any other publication or report.
+In 2016-2017, several wildlife species including two fishers, two gray foxes, and a striped skunk, were diagnosed with CDV by pathologists at the NHVDL.
+Researchers from New Hampshire Veterinary Diagnostic Lab, Cornell University, Vermont Department of Fish and Wildlife, and New Hampshire Fish and Game Department determined that all isolates from these animals were part of a distinct clade of CDV that has only been reported in this study and one single raccoon not associated with any other publication or report.
 This work was published in the Journal of Veterinary Diagnostic Investigation.

 Impact on Wildlife Populations: